CiscoSystems/cisco-openstack-docs/OS_Simple.md

 Once the node is built log in (localadmin:ubuntu are the default), and become root (I usually do "sudo -H bash"), or preface all the following commands with "sudo".

+	apt-get update && apt-get dist-upgrade -y

+After that complets, we can grab the code to automate the most of the rest of the build:

 	git clone https://github.com/CiscoSystems/cisco-openstack-docs os-docs
 	cd os-docs/examples
 	rake modules:clone